Sign Up Today & Get 10% Off Click Here

 Divide customers based on how they interact with gift cards:

-- The Immediate Redeemer: Uses gift card within 7 days.
+• The Immediate Redeemer: Uses gift card within 7 days.
 Shows high engagement and immediate need.
 Highest conversion rate to repeat customer (50-60%).
 Target with "welcome" messaging and loyalty program enrollment.
-Represents your most valuable segment.

-- The Thoughtful Browser: Takes 30-60 days to redeem, makes multiple small purchases.
+• The Thoughtful Browser: Takes 30-60 days to redeem, makes multiple small purchases.
 Researches carefully before buying.
 Conversion rate: 30-40%.
-Provide detailed product information, reviews, and comparison tools.
-Educational content resonates with this segment.
+Provide detailed product information and reviews.

-- The Procrastinator: Takes 90+ days to redeem or never redeems.
+• The Procrastinator: Takes 90+ days to redeem or never redeems.
 Lowest conversion rate (10-20%).
-Requires proactive outreach with urgency messaging, product recommendations, and limited-time incentives.
-Many eventually redeem with proper prompting.
+Requires proactive outreach with urgency messaging and product recommendations.

-- The Big Spender: Redeems entire balance plus significant out-of-pocket spending in single transaction.
-Shows strong purchase intent and product desire.
+• The Big Spender: Redeems entire balance plus significant out-of-pocket spending in single transaction.
+Shows strong purchase intent.
 Average overspend: $75-$150.
-Target with premium product recommendations and VIP treatment.
+Target with premium product recommendations.

 Building Customer Loyalty Through Behavioral Insights